haugene/docker-transmission-openvpn/docs/building-blocks.md

 to get an open port and set it in Transmission. **Opening a port in your local router does not work**.
 I made that bold because it's a recurring theme.
 It's not intuitive until it is I guess.
 Since all your traffic is going through the VPN, which is kind of the point, the port you have to open is not on your router.
 Your router's external IP address is the destination of those packets.
-It is on your VPN providers end that it has to be opened.
+It is on your VPN provider’s end that it has to be opened.
-Some providers support this, other don't.
+Some providers support this, others don't.
 We try to write scripts for those that do and that script will be executed after starting Transmission if it exists for your provider.

-At this point Transmission is running and everything is great!
+At this point, Transmission is running and everything is great!
 But you might not be able to access it, and that's the topic of the [networking section](vpn-networking.md).